Jesus and the Nonviolent Revolution

-André Trocmé (1901-1971) is famous for his role in saving thousands of Jews from the Nazis, as pastor of the French village of Le Chambon.
+André Trocmé of Le Chambon is famous for his role in saving thousands of Jews from the Nazis during World War II.
 But his bold deeds did not spring from a void.
-They were rooted in his understanding of Jesus’ way of nonviolence and the social implications of Jesus’ proclamation of the Kingdom of God on earth.
+They were rooted in his understanding of Jesus’ way of nonviolence – an understanding that gave him the remarkable insights contained in this classic work.

 In this book, you’ll encounter a Jesus you may have never met before – a Jesus who not only calls for spiritual transformation, but for practical changes that answer the most perplexing political, economic, and social problems of our time.

-Newly revised and expanded, this edition includes a concise biography of André Trocmé, and extensive notes on how contemporary thinkers have grappled with his ideas.
+This revised and expanded edition includes a concise biography of the author and extensive notes on how contemporary thinkers have grappled with Trocmé’s ideas.